 Marijuana usersarefive times more likely to develop and alcohol abuse disorder, according to a new study When it rains it pours.

 The old idiom may be familiar to many drug users who often find themselves battling more than one addiction.
-White previous research has shown multiple substance abuse disorders often go hand in hand, a new study suggests simply using marijuana can lead to a much higher risk of developing an alcohol use disorder.
+While previous research has shown multiple substance abuse disorders often go hand in hand, a new study suggests simply using marijuana can lead to a much higher risk of developing an alcohol use disorder.

 Finding the Link